xushidanggroup/xushidanggroup.github.io/content/publication/31-Advanced Functional Materials-2015-Light‐up probe for targeted and activatable photodynamic therapy with real‐time in situ reporting of sensitizer activation and therapeutic responses/index.md

 ---
-title: 'Light�\up probe for targeted and activatable photodynamic therapy with real�\time in situ reporting of sensitizer activation and therapeutic responses'
+title: 'Light-Up Probe for Targeted and Activatable Photodynamic Therapy with Real-Time In Situ Reporting of Sensitizer Activation and Therapeutic Responses'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here